 – Anna Karenina, Leo Tolstoy

-One of the things that have kept me going through my fourth year is Russian literature.
-These past few months — since September last year, in fact — I have accommulated much debt to these legendary Russian authors of the 19th and 20th centuries, and have been moved by the truths of Tolstoy, the dark wisdom of Dostoevsky, and by the gay serenity of Goncharov.
+One of the things that have kept me going through my fourth year of PhD is Russian literature.
+These past few months — since September last year, in fact — I have accummulated much debt to these legendary Russian authors of the 19th and 20th centuries, and have been moved by the truths of Tolstoy, the dark wisdom of Dostoevsky, and by the gay serenity of Goncharov.

 This fascination with a new literary genre, a new culture, a new people, and a whole different era of history altogether soon became a preoccupation short of obsession: I’d go through one book every three to four weeks, and was already ordering the next title before I’d reach the last fifth of the book I was currently reading.
 I soon found that having all these titles in the sleek Everyman’s Library Edition added significant aesthetic value to my bookshelf; indeed, this collection, pictured above, is often one of the first things people notice when they enter my room.